-In our experience, sometimes this information (or selected information within) will be available in time, ranging from real-time (i.e., right in the moment), through to hourly, daily, weekly, monthly, quarterly, biannually, yearly, or, frankly, ad hoc.
+Availability and communication of benchmarked metrics, in our experience, will also vary from real-time (i.e., right in the moment), through to hourly, daily, weekly, monthly, quarterly, biannually, yearly, or, frankly, ad hoc.

 Companies also vary on how this information is shared, ranging from only the franchisor viewing everything, to franchisees also viewing all results and for all units / stores.

 Onto the point here, which is the presentation and discussion of benchmarking results.
-This is something that is not often done well and forms a really important and positive opportunity for franchisors and franchisees to learn together, identify insights, and take positive actions for their businesses.
+This is often an area of great opportunity for franchisors and franchisees to learn together, identify insights, and take positive actions for their businesses.

-Worst case, this information is just provided to franchisees – or, put differently, they just have access to this information.
+Worst case, benchmarking information is just provided to franchisees – or, put differently, they just have ‘access’ to the information.

-Working with the franchisee, a field manager who understands the metrics well, can help franchisees put metric areas into perspective, understands how strengths and weaknesses are identified, understands likely priorities and actions, and is well placed and trained to help take the franchisee on a performance and relationship-improving journey.
+Working with the franchisee, a well-trained field manager can put metric areas into perspective, understand how strengths and weaknesses are identified, understand likely priorities and actions, and is well placed and trained to help take the franchisee on a performance and relationship-improving journey.
 That journey then includes reviewing benchmarking information together, generating insights, identifying objectives and actions and updating their business plan.

-That field manager can then help facilitate the franchisee in making the link to implementation; in other words, the franchisee is clear on a range of impactful actions they can take in their business and understand how those flow back into their business plan objectives.
-And they are motivated to do them.
+That field manager can then help facilitate the franchisee in making the link to implementation; in other words, the franchisee is clear on a range of impactful actions they can take in their business and understand how those flow back into their business plan objectives which they are then motivated to do.